DevOps-Sad-people/itu-minitwit/report/3-process.md

 - Simulation tests are performed by instantiating a new environment, and using Python to perform requests
 - Static code analysis using SonarQube, which requires ≤3.0% code duplication in the Ruby application.

 GitHub branch protection rules ensure that developers follow this workflow.
-Concretely it prevents users from merging directly into the `staging` and `production` branch.
+Concretely it prevents users from merging directly into the `develop` and `main` branch.

 On top of the above, Ruby and Docker code is formatted and linted on push to any branch.
 This is done using the GitHub action modules `standardrb/standard-ruby-action@v1` and `hadolint/hadolint` respectively.